1. OMD - The Open Monitoring Distribution

 Attention: It goes without saying that this action also deletes all of the site’s data!

-If you are no fan of confirmation prompts, or wish to perform the deletion as part of a script, the deletion can be forced with the -f
+If you are no fan of confirmation dialogs, or wish to perform the deletion as part of a script, the deletion can be forced with the -f

 option.